Photo by Andrey_Popov / Shutterstock.com

 - Get all promises and guarantees written into your purchase agreement.

-A wide variety of hearing aids is available.
+A wide variety of hearing aids are available.
 Few of the devices sold today are the older analog type.
-Digital aids dominate the market.
+Digital aids now dominate the market.

 - In-the-canal (ITC): These models, for mild to moderately severe hearing loss, are nearly hidden in the ear canal.

-“Extended-wear” aids are worn inside the canal or middle ear.
+“Extended-wear” aids are nonsurgically placed in the ear canal by an audiologist.
 Other types of aids are used for more complex types of hearing loss.